c3d/xl/doc/HANDBOOK_3-types.md

   lifetime of the associated values or possibly some other resource such as a network connection.
 Non-owning types can be used to [access](#access) values of an associated owning type.
+* [inheritance](#inheritance) is the ability for a type to inherit all operations from another type, so that its values can safely be implicitly converted to values of that other type.
 * [copy](#copy), [move](#move) and [binding](#binding) are operations
   used to transfer values across parts of a program.
 * [atomicity](#atomicity) is the ability to perform operations in a